The AI Doesn't Read Words. It Reads Numbers.

 Why Does It Cut Text This Way?

 The technique is called Subword Tokenization.
-The model learned which sequences appear most frequently in its training data, and common ones get their own single token.
-Rare or complex ones get split.
+The model learned which sequences appear most frequently in its training data; common ones get their own single token, while rare or complex ones get split.

 The vocabulary of tens of thousands of tokens didn't appear by magic.
-It was learned from data using an algorithm called Byte-Pair Encoding (BPE) — and understanding it explains why some words are a single token and others get shredded into pieces.
+It was learned using an algorithm called Byte-Pair Encoding (BPE) — and understanding it explains why some words are a single token while others get shredded.

 Impact #1: Cost